 The fall course asks students to consider what it means to be a liberally educated individual.
-In the winter, students ponder how our exploration of the past deepens our understanding of the human condition.
-The spring course addresses how we can embrace the challenges of our diverse and changing world.
+In the spring, students ponder how our exploration of the past deepens our understanding of the human condition and how we can embrace the challenges of our diverse and changing world.

 Students participating in the Honors program will enroll in either the Foundations or Logos sequence.

 If you have been accepted to the Foundations or Logos programs you will have a specialized first-year curriculum prepared by the honors faculty and program directors.
 For more information about these programs, contact Eric Stewart, director of the Honors program.

 First-Year Advising at Augustana provides you the information and support you need to have a successful first year.
 You’ll be part of a small group of first-year students led by a faculty advisor and a peer mentor.